abpio/abp-commercial-docs/en/startup-templates/microservice/using-management-module-as-microservice.md

 }
 ```

 This handler will inject IAuditingLogRepository and use *IAuditLogInfoToAuditLogConverter* to map `AuditLogInfo` to `AuditLog`.
-Before doing so, you need to write a mapper to map CreateAuditInfoEto to the AuditLogInfo object.

 ### Testing Product Entity Changes